openvinotoolkit/training_extensions/models/object_detection/model_templates/face-detection/readme.md

 ```bash
 cd models/object_detection
 ```
-If You have not created virtual environment yet:
+If you have not created virtual environment yet:
 ```bash
 ./init_venv.sh
 ```